o0101/janus/README.md

 - **Developer Chat**: Engage in real-time chat with anyone who opens an issue in your Janus-enabled repository.
 - **GitHub API Integration**: Uses GitHub issues as a novel way to initiate and manage P2P connections.

+### Introducing Janus - The Next Evolution in GitHub Collaboration

+#### Exciting New Features on the Horizon for Janus!

+As we continue to innovate with Janus, our focus remains on enhancing the GitHub collaboration experience.
+We're thrilled to share a sneak peek into some of the potential features that might find their way into future versions of Janus:

+1. **Namespaced Chat**: We're exploring the possibility of introducing namespaced chat.
+This feature would allow users to seamlessly transition into a dedicated chat namespace with another user, simplifying one-on-one communication.
+Just imagine, no more repetitive tagging in each message.
+Jump in and out of chat rooms with ease – a perfect blend of convenience and functionality.

+2. **Multi-User Rooms**: While Janus primarily facilitates one-on-one interactions, akin to phone calls, we recognize the value of group discussions.
+Hence, we're considering the addition of multi-user rooms for those occasional 'conference calls' within the GitHub ecosystem.

+We're happy to review contributions in these areas for possible inclusion!
+Of course, you're free to modify your own version to suit your needs.

+#### Hot Tips: Maximizing Janus

+To help you make the most of Janus, here's a quick executive summary of key points:

+1. **Running Janus**: As a project maintainer, simply run the backend following the instructions provided here.
+For other developers seeking to chat with the maintainer, open an issue when the maintainer is available for chat.
+A chat post link will be generated in the issue, which, when clicked, opens the chat in your browser, connecting you with the maintainer.

+2. **Practical Applications of Janus**:
+   - **Project Office Hours**: Schedule regular times for open discussion, creating a personal and private environment for project-related conversations.
+   - **Project Support Chat**: Offer an alternative to traditional issue tracking for private, ephemeral conversations regarding project support.
+   - **Remote Pairing and GitHub Socializing**: Leverage Janus for remote collaboration or to connect with inspiring GitHub community members in a more personal and instantaneous manner.
+   - **Secure, Non-cloud Hosted Communication**: Ideal for sensitive information exchange, like API keys or banking details, providing a secure channel beyond the reach of traditional cloud services.
+   - **Anonymous Chat**: For those requiring a level of anonymity, Janus offers a platform where users can chat without revealing personal or organizational identities, while still tied to their GitHub accounts.

+3. **Authentication and Security**: Janus is designed with security at its core.
+The connection is initiated exclusively by the account that opens the issue, preventing impersonation.
+Additionally, GitHub's blocking features are integrated, allowing repository owners to prevent unwanted chat requests.

+#### Dreaming Bigger

+Our vision for Janus extends into realms yet unexplored.
+From file transfers, direct code collaboration, to integrating collaborative editors – the potential is limitless.
+Unaffiliated with GitHub, we nonetheless aspire to a future where Janus and GitHub are more closely intertwined, with dedicated API support to enhance this unique developer experience.

+Stay tuned for more updates as we continue to shape the future of GitHub collaboration with Janus! 🚀💻🌐

 ### Project Structure:

 ```